(*The FIRE continues to spread, friends! So, I’ve updated this post with a couple of additional sites for 2019.)

 FIRE it Up!

-For the uninitiated, F.I.R.E., or simply FIRE stands for Financial Independence, Early Retirement.
-If you are unfamiliar with those terms, check out my post – 8 Terms You Need to Know When Reading Personal Finance Blogs.
+For the uninitiated, F.I.R.E., or simply FIRE stands for Financial Independence, Retirement Early.
+If you are unfamiliar with the concept and terms, check out my comprehensive post – The Ultimate FIRE Guide: Unlocking the Secrets of the Modern Financial Independence, Retire Early Movement.

 There are some really fantastic FIRE bloggers that have taught me a ton and helped me to better understand my own story of early retirement.
 As FIRE bloggers, we all have our own take on “things”, and this is beautiful for readers just like you.